 A 401 code is specific to authentication- verifying that you are who you say you are.
 The process of authenticating your identity and your permission to access our API is done through the use of security keys.
 If you are calling the API server-to-server, use the security keys shown (below to the right) on the Key Management page on your account.
 If you are calling the API through an HTML call you should be utilizing a Host name and an Auth Token (below, left).

 In regards to the HTML call authentication method, improper formatting of the Host name produces most of the 401 responses that are called in for support.
 So what is the 'host'?
-This is simply the 'Referer' that is found in Network tab of your Developer Tools (F12 for IE, Cmd + option + j for Chrome on Mac, Firebug if you are using Firefox as your browser).
+This is simply the 'Referer' that is found in Network tab of your Developer Tools (F12 for Edge, Cmd + option + j for Chrome on Mac, Firebug if you are using Firefox as your browser).
 Here are three examples of referrers and the different ways they can look: